 The S21 Ultra lost 11% charge, the Note 20 was 16% down.
 That’s a big difference, and one that can’t be explained solely by the bump up in battery capacity.

 Good news is these new Samsung processors seem to be more efficient than the last and it results in solid, if not excellent, battery life, even if phones like the Oppo Find X2 Pro, iPhone 12 Pro Max and Huawei P40 Pro still last longer.

 Samsung is also way behind in terms of charge speed.
-The OnePlus 8 Pro and the latest Oppos can suck up juice at more than twice the speed, and if you’re upgrading from an old phone you’ll likely need to buy a new adapter to get the full 45W charge rate.
-They cost £40, but you can find one cheaper online.
+The OnePlus 8 Pro and the latest Oppos can suck up juice at more than twice the speed, and if you’re upgrading from an old phone you’ll likely need to buy a new adapter to get the full 25W charge rate.

 Verdict: Samsung Galaxy S21 Ultra

 Samsung has stripped back some parts of the Galaxy S21 range for 2021, but the Galaxy S21 Ultra gets away with just one: there’s no charger in the box, just like the Apple iPhone 12 series.

 Sure, we get a Samsung processor in the UK, not the Snapdragon we’d rather have, but it’s a bit easier on the battery this time around and has enough power to keep us smiling.

 There’s only one killer reason to buy this particular phone, though.
 The Samsung Galaxy S21 Ultra’s camera is crazy good.
 It’s probably the most versatile phone camera for stills we’ve ever used.